jamesubarnes/form-app/README.md

 ## Deploying to Google Cloud

-### Prerequisites

-For this exercise, the Cloud SQL instance (`my-instance`) was created in the Google Cloud Console beforehand, and the postgres password was set and noted down.
+For this exercise, the Cloud SQL instance (`my-instance`) was created in the Google Cloud Console beforehand, and the Postgres password was set and noted down.

 In `cloudshell` set the project and enable the required services: